iboy/daisyrust/resources/teaching/crypto/lesson-1-plan.md

 Alice and Bob and all [https://en.wikipedia.org/wiki/Alice_and_Bob](https://en.wikipedia.org/wiki/Alice_and_Bob)

-Visual Crytography
+Visual Cryptography
 [https://www.cl.cam.ac.uk/~fms27/vck/vck-poster.pdf](https://www.cl.cam.ac.uk/~fms27/vck/vck-poster.pdf)

 ## Learning Objectives ##

-To introduce, in a practical way, the protocols of symmetric and asymmetric cryptographic systems;
+1. To introduce, in a practical way, the protocols of symmetric and asymmetric cryptographic systems;
-To define, in a number of senses, what a *key* is, and how they can be exchanged - in secret;
+2. To define, in a number of senses, what a *key* is, and how they can be exchanged - in secret;
-To use and understand a simple substitution (or shift) cipher (Caesar's Cipher);
+3. To use and understand a simple substitution (or shift) cipher (Caesar's Cipher);
-To experience a more complex piece of visual cryptography and consider how it was made;
+4. To experience a more complex piece of visual cryptography and consider how it was made;
-To introduce an overview for how *easy* encryption techniques are made *hard*, with mathematics.
+5. To introduce an overview for how *easy* encryption techniques are made *hard*, with mathematics.

 ## Cross-curricular applications ##